pp4rs/DEPRECATED-installation-guide/docs/python.md

     *   In the last step, you are asked if you want Visual Studio, click **Yes**.

+!!! note "For Linux Users:"
+    *   You may not have the option to click on "Add to my PATH".
+    *   If that happens, you can add the PATH manually once the installation is done:
+        *   Just add your path to your ".bashrc" profile.
+        *   For that, copy the path as suggested in the shell, open the .bashrc file with atom and paste the path in the end of the document

 To verify that the correct version of Python has been installed and was made available in your PATH settings, close your terminal and open a **new** terminal interface and enter:

 ```bash
 python --version